Benefits of a Furnace Maintenance in New Jersey

 To perform a combustion audit, you must activate your combustion analyzer device outside the home to ensure proper calibration.
 Once you start the furnace, observe and record the highest CO level within the first minute of operation.
 This CO level can vary from 100 to 400 ppm when it comes to a natural-draft furnace.
 For a 90% condensing furnace, the CO ratings can vary from 100 to 1,000 ppm.
 Keep in mind that the CO levels in a gas furnace will vary depending on the manufacturer.
 It’s important to check your system’s manual to ensure the appropriate CO level.

 CO levels help determine if you’re having any mechanical issues with your gas furnace.
 After starting your furnace, if the CO level falls below 100 ppm within three minutes, this indicates a hardware problem.
 On the other hand, it is abnormal for the CO level to continuously increase during a heating cycle.
-We offer furnace tune-up and cleaning services to homeowners in areas such as Tom’s River, Sloatsburg, Newark, Haverstraw, and Paterson.
-To confirm your furnace is safe to operate, our team of certified technicians will inspect the CO levels of your furnace at the beginning and end of a heating cycle.
+Our team of technicians offer furnace tune-up and cleaning services for homeowners in areas such as Tom’s River, Sloatsburg, Newark, Haverstraw, Westwood, Jersey City, and Paterson.
+To confirm your furnace is safe to operate, our team of will inspect the CO levels of your furnace at the beginning and end of a heating cycle.

 Misaligned or contaminated burners are one of the top failures that occur with furnace systems.
 To avoid this, make sure your burners are clear of debris.
 Debris can hinder your gas flow and will cause your system to overwork itself.

-- Use an Ohmmeter to Investigate the Igniter
+5. Use an Ohmmeter to Inspect the Igniter

 Evaluate your igniter’s resistance.
 If your furnace comes equipped with a silicon nitride igniter, you should see anywhere from 11 to 12 ohms.
 However, if you have a carbide igniter, you should see anywhere from 50 to 100 ohms.
 Once your igniter reaches outside these parameters, this indicates that your igniter should be replaced.
 We offer fast ignitor installation and furnace tune-up services near you in Tom’s River and other areas.